Dovyski/dovyski.github.io/_posts/2025-01-11-past-the-event-horizon-why-ai-replacing-developers-is-the-wrong-frame.md

 - [MIT Media Lab (Project NANDA), *The GenAI Divide: State of AI in Business 2025*](https://mlq.ai/media/quarterly_decks/v0.1_State_of_AI_in_Business_2025_Report.pdf)
 - [HackerRank Blog, *The Productivity Paradox of AI*, 2025](https://www.hackerrank.com/blog/the-productivity-paradox-of-ai/)
 - [Microsoft Research, *The Impact of AI on Developer Productivity*, 2024](https://www.microsoft.com/en-us/research/publication/the-impact-of-ai-on-developer-productivity-evidence-from-github-copilot/)

+### Additional Notes

+This text has been edited by me and mostly written by AI models.
+I provided the ideas, the links to fetch information (which I have consumed myself previously) and the narravite I wanted.
+I iterated on the processed for quite a while.
+I also wrote parts of the text myself.